 If you do decide to terminate an employee who is out on leave, make sure you are consistent in that response going forward.
 If you are flexible with some employees while terminating others, you will open yourself up to claims of discrimination.

 Please note that legislation and COVID-19 guidelines are constantly changing.
-You should always consult an HR professional if you have questions about a specific situation.
-For access to other HR resources and live support learn more about our HR Support Center.
+Sign up for our complimentary HR Alerts to get updates like these in your inbox.
+Note that you should always consult an HR professional if you have questions about a specific situation.

 HR Support Center Experts: